2015–16 FC Barcelona season: January

 On 11 January 2016, Messi won the FIFA Ballon d'Or for a record fifth time in his career.
-Luis Enrique's Barcelona has finished an incredibly demanding January with nearly perfect statistics.
+Luis Enrique's Barcelona has finished a January with nearly perfect statistics.
 Just the draw against Espanyol at the Cornellà-El Prat in the first game of the year has held them back in 2016.

 February

 On 10 February, Barcelona's Copa del Rey draw with Valencia saw Luis Enrique's side set a new club record for unbeaten games, beating Pep Guardiola's 2011 vintage with their 29th game without a loss.
 On 17 February, Messi made more history after scoring his 300th and 301st goal in La Liga, becoming the first player ever to do so.
 In the same match, Luis Suárez made up for a penalty miss with his 24th league goal of the season as Barça beat Sporting de Gijón 3–1.
 On 23 February, Barcelona defeated Arsenal 0–2 away in London, with Messi scoring twice in a feverishly paced encounter, including the 10,000th goal scored in club history.
 On 25 February, Barcelona extend their alliance with UNICEF through to 2020; the club will increase its annual donation to the charity from €1.5 million to €2 million.